Health Watch Home

 #3.
 Quality of Physicians: The public is starting to expect that their doctors meet minimum quality standards and follow "evidence based medicine".
 Several reports have heightened this awareness.
 In a massive study involving twelve metropolitan areas, McGynn et. al. (NEJM 2003) reported that recommended medical protocols for the prevention and treatment of medical conditions were only followed on average 55% of the time.
 In addition, Boden et. al. (NEJM 2007) reported that as an initial management strategy in patients with stable coronary artery disease, the placement of coronary artery heart stents did not reduce the risk of death, heart attack, or other major cardiovascular events compared to just taking medical therapy.
 The vast majority of coronary artery stents are placed in patients with stable coronary artery disease to prevent future illness.
 However, the effectiveness of this expensive invasive procedure is now coming into question.

-For now, if you are seeking medical care some useful screening tools for physicians are as follows:
+Other useful screening tools for selecting a physician are as follows:

 Find out if your physician is board certified by the American Board of Medical Specialists.